paveljonak/aks-mi-stack/README.md

 ### How to use this module
 - Base working directory path for correct execution of scripts is in root (aks-stack folder)
 - Each deployment script needs to be run with path to configuration file (e.g.  .env-blue-dev file).
-- Each deployment script use same configuration file for same setup.
+- Each deployment script uses same configuration file for same setup.

 ```
 # Run this to deploy prerequisites for AKS
-# This step try to check and create all missing resources related to AKS.
+# This step tries to check and create all missing resources related to AKS.
 ./infra/aks-deploy-prerequisites.sh .env-dev-blue

 # Run this to deploy ARM AKS template
-# This step try to deploy ARM template as AKS resource deployment.
+# This step tries to deploy ARM template as AKS resource deployment.
 ./infra/aks-deploy-arm.sh .env-dev-blue

 # Run this to deploy role assignment for resources managed by AKS
-# This step try to deploy and set all roles for all related resources
+# This step tries to deploy and set all roles for all related resources
 # It has to be executed after AKS is created - need to read MI profile and its principal IDs.
 ./infra/aks-deploy-role-assignment.sh .env-dev-blue